 I just want to show you guys how to do a retrofit on a Ram truck, any truck that has the projector headlights.
-Normally the stock projector headlight in car are halogen projector headlights, for performance improving, we suggest you to choose a bi-xenon projector headlight or bi-led projector headlight for replacement.
+Normally the stock projector headlight in car are halogen projector headlights, for performance improvement, we suggest you to choose a bi-xenon projector headlight or bi-led projector headlight for replacement.
 I normally start by removing the 8 millimeters screws, I’ll normally heat up in the oven to about 200 degrees Fahrenheit and I’ll like leave it in there for about 10 to 15 minutes.
 I’ll start at the edges of it.

 I pretty much have the bottom part of the headlight, pretty loose I guess since my truck is still new this perma-seal prior.
 I already have the bottoms pretty much loose, I just need to start, I’ll have to start pulling on it after I get this edge over opened.

 We got the hand lights apart, this is actually kind of tough the top and bottoms are very easy and the side on the projector is fairly easy to this side closest to the high beam on this side.
 There’s three t10 Torx screws that you’re going to come apart, take those out and then release the projector.
 The projectors out, you will have to unplug for the high and low beam, for the stock projector.